 1. Not an easy way to make money

 Is it easy to convince someone to buy a product or service?
 Not really.
-Affiliate income looks great but it is actually not easy to earn commission unless you have an audience that trust and believe in you and the products that you recommend.
-This is the reason why most of the small affiliates close their business within couple of years after failing to convince someone to buy a product or service they recommend.
+Affiliate income looks great but it is actually not easy to earn a commission unless you have an audience that trust and believe in you and the products that you recommend.
+This is the reason why most of the small affiliates close their business within a couple of years after failing to convince someone to buy a product or service they recommend.

 2. Affiliates can reduce commissions any time

 Affiliate income can be huge.
 But the biggest drawback of affiliate income is that merchants can reduce commission at any time and your earnings can be reduced to half or even one fourth.
 Amazon, recently reduced their commission rates on most of the products and affiliates depending on Amazon for their income went for a toss.